Your Gift to the World

 My Gift

-I kinda grew up a "middle child."
+I grew up a "middle child."
 I have two older sisters, both of which were doing their own thing and out of the house.

-And I have a younger brother.
+And a younger brother.

 I lived a life of: isolation, devalue, and shame.

-These wounds are my gift.
+These are my wounds... and they are my gift.

 When I think of family... isolation comes to mind.